 How Jim Monast Can Help

-If you encounter difficulties in filing your workers’ comp claim with your employer—or you're unfairly denied coverage—call my office in Arlington Heights to see if I can help.
+If you encounter difficulties in filing your workers’ comp claim with your employer—or you're unfairly denied coverage—call my office in Upper Arlington to see if I can help.
 I've assisted injured and disabled workers in Ohio for over 30 years.
 To learn more about the workers’ compensation process, request a free download of my book The Worker’s Guide to Injury Compensation in Ohio and then call me.